vinnyy-ph/Haribon-Squadron/README.md

 ## 💡 About The Project

-This repository contains the source code for Haribon Squadrons, a space invader-like game themed around Pamantasan ng Lungsod ng Maynila (PLM).
+This repository contains the source code for Haribon Squadrons, a space Alien-like game themed around Pamantasan ng Lungsod ng Maynila (PLM).
 Developed as a submission for our finals project in the course Computer Architecture and Organization, this game showcases our skills in x86 assembly language programming and our creativity.

   <summary><h2 style="display: inline-block">⚙ Technology Used</h2></summary>
   <ol>